Configuration-dependent precision in magnetometry and thermometry using multi-qubit quantum sensors: Results

 On the other hand, the eigenvalue spectrum of the pan graph and $K_4$, shown in Fig.~\ref{fig:Eb}(bottom panel), displays six lowest degenerate levels (ground state) at \( h = 0 \).
 However, when a small transverse field \( h = 0.45 \) is applied, all these six low-energy levels in these two graphs experience noticeable splitting due to degenerate perturbation effects.
 Unlike the \( C_4 \) configuration, these shifts are more substantial, indicating that the low-energy spectrum of the pan graph is highly sensitive to the magnetic field as compared to the $K_4$.
 Therefore, among the configurations considered, the pan graph exhibits the largest and sharpest spectrum changes with the magnetic field strength (see Fig.~\ref{fig:App2} for more details), indicating a strong sensitivity to $h$ in the low-energy sector.

 Furthermore, the spectrum of the pan graph at \( h = 0.45 \) contains a single zero eigenvalue, indicating a unique high-energy state or a less degenerate excited subspace.
 The absence of pairing in the low-energy levels or ground state implies that the energy gaps are more susceptible to perturbations from the magnetic field.
 The increased sensitivity of the energy spectrum to $h$ arises because the energy levels are not constrained by pairing symmetries, allowing for more flexible shifts in response to changes in $h$ (see Fig.~\ref{fig:Eb}).
 As a result, the QFI is higher for the pan graph configuration.
-Similarly, the energy spectrum of $K_4$ graph also does not have degenerate ground states, and it also shows higher QFI (see QFI in Figs.~\ref{fig6}(a) and (b)).
-In summary, the more irregular the spectrum and the absence of nearly ground-state degeneracy in the spectrum, the higher the sensitivity to magnetic field perturbations, highlighting a key design principle for optimizing quantum sensing performance.
+Here, absence of ground-state degeneracy refers to the spectrum at finite magnetic field $h>0$; in the strict $h=0$ limit, the pan graph does exhibit degeneracy, as noted in Appendix~\ref{appA}.
+Similarly, the energy spectrum of $K_4$ also lacks ground-state degeneracy at finite field $h>0$, and hence it shows higher QFI (see QFI in Figs.~\ref{fig5}(a) and (b)).
+In summary, spectra that are more irregular and lack ground-state degeneracy exhibit higher sensitivity to magnetic-field perturbations, highlighting an important design principle for optimizing quantum-sensing performance.